SummerS-tars/DataStructure/1_Note/1_Intro.md

 loop:

 1. single
 2. serial
+    use addition rule
 3. nested
+    use multiplication rule

 as a result:

 we can break the procedure into several sub procedures
-and use the Big O Notation relatively to analyze the complexity
+and use the Big O Notation to respectively analyze the complexity
 then use the rules to merge the results

 #### 3.2.2. Ω and Θ Notation